andretefras/andretefras/README.md

 I currently work as CTO on [@benfeitoria](https://benfeitoria.com) merging strategy into technology pursuing positive impact in the world.

-Code is a state of art.
-Beauty code is a bless.
+Good code is a state of art.

 ## 🌱 I’m currently learning